enthought/mayavi/mayavi/_sources/building_applications.rst.txt

     os.environ['ETS_TOOLKIT'] = 'qt4'

-Also, as Traits runs with PyQt and PySide, if you use PyQt, you must make sure that you swith its binding in a mode that is compatible with PySide (internal string representation mode), **before you import any PyQt code**::
+Also, as Traits runs with PyQt and PySide, if you use PyQt, you must make sure that you switch its binding in a mode that is compatible with PySide (internal string representation mode), **before you import any PyQt code**::